 Internal Door Sizing

 One thing that a lot of people don’t realise when they start renovating their homes is that internal doors come in several different sizes.
-Yes, there are “standards” but the word is a plural – you cannot simply walk into a shop and buy a door, you need to know what size of door you are looking for.
+There are “standard" door sizes but you cannot simply walk into a shop and buy a door, you need to know what size of door you are looking for.

 What Are The Most Common Internal Door Sizes?

 Made to measure internal doors come in a number of different sizes.
 Small internal doors will typically be 762mm x 1981mm, while large internal doors can be as big as 926mm x 2040mm.
-There are even narrow doors that are only 457mm wide, but these are very rare.
+There are even narrow door widths that are only 457mm wide, but these are very rare.

 - 457mm x 1981mm